 While their approach might differ, the first thing to recognize is that Intercom and Drift enable your business to achieve the same goal: capture and convert better leads on your website and mobile app.
 Just like Intercom, Drift offers a Messaging application that lets your business talk to and interact with visitors and customers in real-time.

-Overall, Drift can be used for in-app messages, live chat embedded on your website, surveys, or even email support.
-What’s unique about Drift is how it handles your contacts.
+Overall, Drift can be used for in-app messages, embedded live website chat, for surveys or even email support.
+What's unique about Drift is how it handles your contacts.
 Every single agent on your team is given their own unique Personal profile page.
-This profile creates a “hub” for each one of your agents, providing customers and leads with an easy way to schedule a meeting or even chat live with a representative.
+This profile creates a "hub" for each one of your agents, providing customers and leads with an easy way to schedule a meeting or even chat live with a representative.

 So, at its most basic, Drift offers a messaging app that can be embedded into your website.
 Just like with Intercom, Drift allows your business to send targeted messages to users based no specific criteria, for example of a user visited your pricing page more than three times.
 Just like Intercom, Drift also has a conversational bot that will engage visitors to qualify leads and schedule meetings with agents.

 At the end of the day, Drift and Intercom can complete the same functions: but they way they go about doing so is what differs.
 Drift's personalized agent Profiles are truly unique to their platform, and offer a more personalized, human aspect to your organization's support team.